neverendingqs/publish-me-maybe/README.md

 * --on-build  Publishes on build version changes.
 * --test      Prints the versions of the packages and whether it would publish.
 * --tag <tag> Publishes the change with the given tag. (npm defaults to 'latest')
-* --version   Print the version of publish.
+* --version   Print the version of publish-me-maybe.
-* --help      Print the help of publish.
+* --help      Print the help of publish-me-maybe.

 ### Examples